Tote Bag Crochet Pattern

 Crocheting With Raffia

-I used raffia from King Cole in a natural color, and worked with two strands together.
+For this pattern, I used King Cole Raffia in a natural color, worked with two strands held together for extra strength.

 However, you can use raffia alternatives as there are many around, like Ra Ra Raffia from Wool and the Gang.